Computer Security Information

 My recommendations for securing a Windows PC or a Mac.

-1. If you don’t have an Antivirus or your Antivirus signature update has expired (usually will after 1st year or maybe 90 or even 30 days of PC ownership if the Antivirus came with the PC), you can go to www.avast.com and download Avast Free Antivirus (free for personal use).
-If you need Tech Support you can upgrade to Avast Pro.
+1. If you don’t have an Antivirus or your Antivirus signature update has expired (usually will after 1st year or maybe 90 or even 30 days of PC ownership if the Antivirus came with the PC), you can go to www.avira.com and download Avira Free Antivirus (free for personal use).
+If you need Tech Support you can upgrade to Avira Antivirus Pro.
 The best idea is to let it update the signatures every day.

 2. To protect against malware, go to www.malwarebytes.org and download Malwarebytes Anti-Malware program.
 It is free for personal use and $24.95 to upgrade to the Professional version, which allows automated download and scanning configuration.

-9. Consider using Mozilla Firefox (www.mozilla.com) or Chrome (chrome.google.com) or Maxthon (www.maxthon.com) or Opera (www.opera.com) for a browser instead of Internet Explorer.
+5. Consider using Chrome (chrome.google.com) or Opera (www.opera.com) or Vivaldi (www.vivaldi.com) or Mozilla Firefox (www.mozilla.com) for a browser instead of Internet Explorer.
 All are free and none of them will run ActiveX which is the major reason that Internet Explorer gets infected due to security holes.

-If you have Windows Vista SP2, Windows 7 or Windows 8, you can skip the last step unless you want outbound firewall protection.
+If you have Windows 8, 8.1, or 10, you can skip the last step unless you want outbound firewall protection.

-11. You need a firewall to keep out worms like Blaster.
-If you don’t have a Linksys, Netgear or similar router for Cable or DSL then you will need to go to www.comodo.com and download the free version of Comodo Free Firewall and install it.
+7. You need a firewall to keep out worms like Blaster.
+If you don’t have a Linksys, Asus, Netgear or similar router for Cable or DSL then you will need to go to www.comodo.com and download the free version of Comodo Free Firewall and install it.

 Mac OS X